mysuperlink/Javascript-concepts/rapid_fire/README.md

 Explain typeof instanceof and constructor ?
 	Type of:
 	typeof is unary operator like ! operator.
-It returns a string typeof 3  // number
+It returns a STRING typeof 3  // number
 	typeof "aatif"  // string
 	typeof {} // object
-	typeof null // object
-	typeof function () {};  // function
+	typeof null // object // Since its a bug in JS as null is primitive it should return null typeof function () {};  // function
-	typeof // object
+	typeof // Raise an error

 Constructor
 	Constructor is an property available on all object's prototype.
 	Eg : [].constructor returns the Array
 		 ({}).constructor returns function